Thinking about graduate school? Graduate school can help you build skills, earn credentials, and gain an advantage in the job market.

 If you have the opportunity to plan ahead, saving for graduate school can reduce your student loan borrowing.

 Many graduate students also work full time.
 Some employers offer education benefits such as tuition reimbursement.
-Other education benefits, such as discounts from Maine colleges, may be available if your employer is a NextStep Maine member.

 Check out FAME’s informational .pdf, “Paying for Medical School—FAME-Related Programs,” to learn about FAME programs that can help with the cost of medical school.